 The ruination of our friendship didn’t happen overnight.
 And there were extenuating circumstances as well.
 But I blame Facebook for showing me a side of Jeff that I had never seen in the 20 years I had known him.
 About 6 years ago, Jeff went on complete disability from work, which gave him lots of time to sit at home and watch TV.
 And his TV show of choice: Fox News.
 I could write thousands of words on why Fox News is not healthy for America, but millions have come before me already doing just that.
 What I know is that Jeff is well-educated in what Fox News espouses.
 I don’t have the time to sit and listen to the news all day, every day.
 I know the topics, but not the minute details as Jeff knows them.

 One of our last exchanges on Facebook took place 2 years ago.
 It was during the winter that the Washington, DC area was crippled with several blizzards and snowstorms.
 The exchange went something like this:

-Me: Actually, Mark, global warming is expected to increase heavy precipitation in winter storms, and for the Northern Hemisphere, there is evidence that these storms are already more frequent and intense.
+Me: Actually, Jeff, global warming is expected to increase heavy precipitation in winter storms, and for the Northern Hemisphere, there is evidence that these storms are already more frequent and intense.

 It can’t be freezing outside for months at a time and expect me to believe the globe is getting hotter.

-Well think about it, Mark.
+Well think about it, Jeff.
 Global warming affects the entire GLOBE.
 So when it’s winter here, it’s summer someplace else.
 And right now, there are record hot temperatures in Australia.